Branching process: Extinction problem for a branching process

 In case 1, the ultimate extinction probability is strictly less than one.
 For case 2 and 3, the ultimate extinction probability equals to one.

 By observing that h′(1) = p_{1} + 2p_{2} + 3p_{3} + ... = μ is exactly the expected number of offspring a parent could produce, it can be concluded that for a branching process with generating function h(z) for the number of offspring of a given parent, if the mean number of offspring produced by a single parent is less than or equal to one, then the ultimate extinction probability is one.
 If the mean number of offspring produced by a single parent is greater than one, then the ultimate extinction probability is strictly less than one.

-Size dependent branching processes

-Along with discussion of a more general model of branching processes known as age-dependent branching processes by Grimmett, in which individuals live for more than one generation, Krishna Athreya has identified three distinctions between size-dependent branching processes which have general application.
-Athreya identifies the three classes of size-dependent branching processes as sub-critical, stable, and super-critical branching measures.
-For Athreya, the central parameters are crucial to control if sub-critical and super-critical unstable branching is to be avoided.
-Size dependent branching processes are also discussed under the topic of resource-dependent branching process.

 Example of extinction problem

 Consider a parent can produce at most two offspring.
 The extinction probability in each generation is: